Sensation within the Rectum

 Children with poor bowel control may have:

-- Soil and pass stool all the time
+- Soiling accidents and passes stool all the time with no control over the bowel movements.

 - No signs of feeling when passing stool (no pushing, making faces or saying they have to go)